The Physician's Guide to Getting Started with Investing

 The 4% Rule and related Rule of 25 are rules of thumb that you can use to figure out your retirement number, which can then be used to figure out how much you need to be investing now to retire at the age that you want.
 These rules come from data showing that a 4% withdrawal rate from your overall investment portfolio will allow you to comfortably retire without worrying about running out of funds.
 For the Rule of 25, look at how much you spend a year in your more expensive years, or project how much you’ll want to be able to spend in retirement.
 Multiply that by 25 to get your financial independence (FI) number.
 This is the total value of your portfolio you’ll need for retirement.

-We cover these rules in more depth on our financial independence for physicians page.
+We cover these rules in more depth on our 4% rule for retirement and financial independence for physicians pages.

 Tools like our partner Empower offer free retirement tools and trackers for long-term financial forecasting.
 One of our financial advisors for physicians can also help you put together a personalized financial plan to help you set an investing goal based on your desired retirement outcome.